jmmarreiros/jmwebsite/content/home/opportunities.md

 +++
-# A opportunities section created with the Pages widget.
+# Dunding section created with the Pages widget.
 # This section displays recent talks from `content/opport/`.

 widget = "pages"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 100  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 300  # Order that this section will appear.

 title = "Opportunities"
 subtitle = ""